Terminator 2: Chess Wars

 And when those animations do play, well, this is some dodgy CGI.
 Granted, this was the early 90s and everyone was still learning.
 They probably did the best they could with knocking out multi-day renders on an Amiga.
 Regardless, the results have not aged well.
 Marionette humans, who run with their limbs fully extended, look goofy.
 The Terminator King’s almost C-3PO face looks cringey.
 The insistence on having the spider walker’s “eyes” fall out and dangle every time it dies is… odd?
 And throughout, you’re going to see a lot of sharp polygons and unconvincing chrome effects.
 If early CG makes you roll your eyes, this isn’t the game for you.

 And while the engine plays decent chess, most of the advanced options from Grandmaster Chess are removed.
 Beginners can’t choose for valid moves to be shown.
 You cannot edit the board to set up specific scenarios.
 There’s no modem play option.
 You cannot create a custom book of opening AI moves.
-You can’t show the computer’s analysis, and the decisions it makes are essentially a black box.
+You can’t show the computer’s analysis, so the decisions it makes are essentially a black box.
 You won’t get the same features to help you learn or improve your game.

 Basically, if you’re not here explicitly to watch battles against Terminators, there were much better contemporary chess products to choose from.
 Even if you were, the significant lack of variety in capture animations is a pretty huge disappointment.
 Those animations also haven’t aged well, so you need to have a real appreciation for vintage CG to get anything out of them now.
 To no one’s surprise, this is a cash-in, saved only because it’s based on a reasonably competent (and more featured) chess game Capstone already made.